reup-distribution/espalier/README.md

 ```

-Given the above, you'll get CSS output like:
+Given the above, Garden will produce CSS output like:

 ```css
 some-selector,